ChloeCrozier/Quick_Calendar/README.md

 # Quick_Calendar
-Chrome Extension that allows you to auto insert events, meetings, and reminders to your Google Calendar.
+Quick Calendar is a Chrome Extension that allows you to add events, meetings, and reminders to your Google Calendar by highlighting text.